 Physical Medicine and Rehabilitation

 - Rehabilitation of patients with severe physical impairments primarily in inpatient rehab hospitals, with some follow-up in the outpatient setting.
 The physiatrist leads a team of rehabilitation professionals that includes physical therapists, occupational therapists, recreational therapists, rehabilitation nurses, psychologists, social workers, speech language pathologists, and others.
-The types of conditions that are commonly treated by physiatrists and the rehabilitation team include: spinal cord injuries, traumatic brain injuries, amputations, multiple trauma, stroke, back problems, cancer, burns, post-orthopedic surgery, and other conditions.
+The types of conditions that are commonly treated by physiatrists and the rehabilitation team include: spinal cord injuries, traumatic brain injuries, amputations, multiple trauma, stroke, back problems, cancer, burns, post-orthopedic surgery, neuromuscular conditions, pediatric congenital disorders, and other conditions.

 - Diagnosis and treatment of musculoskeletal conditions (both acute and chronic conditions).
-These run the gamut from industrial, sports, and performing arts injuries to degenerative conditions as common as arthritis or low back pain, and more complex pain syndromes.
+These range from from industrial, sports, and performing arts injuries to degenerative conditions as common as arthritis or low back pain, and more complex pain syndromes.
 In the setting of musculoskeletal medicine, physiatrists are experts in non-surgical, conservative solutions to musculoskeletal/orthopedic conditions.
 This type of practice is typically outpatient/clinic based with numerous types of injection techniques, often under fluoroscopic or ultrasound guidance.